AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 Imports the external .json file from target path into the application.

 Format: `import TARGET_PATH`

+- To ensure that the .json file follows the correct format, only use .json files exported using the `export` command
+- Only write your own .json file if you are confident that you can update it correctly.

 Examples:
 * For Windows: `import C:/Users/username/Desktop/MyContacts.json` imports the json file from `MyContacts.json` in the `Users/username/Desktop` folder.